top of page

 Laurent.
 While there he made visits of Deaf schools that he chronicled on his return in a paper called "VISITS TO SOME OF THE SCHOOLS FOR THE DEAF AND DUMB IN FRANCE AND ENGLAND".
 (American Annals of the Deaf and Dumb, Vol. 1, No. 1 (OCTOBER, 1847, pp. 62-66).
 Laurent traveled to Lyon and La Balme, France to see family.
 He visited deaf schools in Lyon, Paris and St. Etienne, France.

-1850.09.26 Former students of the Connecticut school held a convocation to honor Clerc and Gallaudet at "Old Hartford" presenting them with silver pitcher and tray.
+1850.09.20 In Hartford, on this date, students of the Connecticut school held a convocation to honour Clerc and Gallaudet at "Old Hartford" school, presenting them with silver pitcher and tray.
+Cited here.

 1851.9.10 Thomas Gallaudet passes away.